ACE GCSE Classical Civilisation

 This project requires the support of the local state school, whose pupils are the immediate beneficiaries.

-Andrew Christie, Director of Co-Curricular Studies and Outreach at SCHS, is a member of the ACE advisory board and was keen to explore how independent/state school partnerships might be used to further the aims of 'Advocating Classics Education'.
+Andrew Christie, Assistant Head (Co-Curricular & Partnerships) at SCHS, is a member of the ACE advisory board and was keen to explore how independent/state school partnerships might be used to further the aims of 'Advocating Classics Education'.

-He contacted a number of local state secondary schools and Bishop Thomas Grant was keen to collaborate.
+He contacted a number of local state secondary schools and four schools were keen to collaborate.
 This project has been running since September 2017.

 Lessons take place at SCHS and are taught by members of the Classics Department, who are supported by A-Level Classical Civilisation students.